-While they’re often used interchangeably, Cushing’s disease is not the same as Cushing’s syndrome, since Cushing’s syndrome is less serious and refers to “the general state characterized by excessive levels of cortisol in the blood.”
-When researchers or doctors use the term Cushing’s disease, they’re usually referring to the condition caused by a pituitary tumor that secretes the hormone ACTH.
+While they’re often used interchangeably, Cushing’s disease is not the same as Cushing’s syndrome.
+Cushing’s syndrome refers to “the general state characterized by excessive levels of cortisol in the blood.”
+When researchers or doctors use the term Cushing’s disease, they’re usually referring to the condition caused by a pituitary tumor that increases production of the hormone ACTH, which then increases cortisol levels.
 (16)

 Cushing’s syndrome is much more common than Cushing’s disease and develops most often due to taking medications that increase cortisol, such as hydrocortisone, prednisone pills, or other medications to treat inflammatory-related diseases or symptoms.
 Elevated cortisol levels in people with Cushing’s syndrome can also be due to high amounts of stress, depression, a poor diet, alcohol abuse, high amounts of estrogen or eating disorders, such as anorexia.